siv2r/bip-frost-signing/README.md

 Method 1 - use `itertools.combinations(zip(int_ids, pubshares), t)`
 Method 2 - For _i = 1..t_ :  signer_pubshare<sub>i</sub> = pubshare<sub>signer_id<sub>i</sub></sub>

-[^m-len]: to be decided

 [^arbitrary-tweaks]: It is an open question whether allowing arbitrary tweaks from an adversary affects the unforgeability of MuSig2.
 TODO: does this apply to frost as well?

 [^partialsig-forgery]: Assume a malicious participant intends to forge a partial signature for the participant with public share _P_.
 It participates in the signing session pretending to be two distinct signers: one with the public share _P_ and the other with its own public share.
 The adversary then sets the nonce for the second signer in such a way that allows it to generate a partial signature for _P_.
 As a side effect, it cannot generate a valid partial signature for its own public share.
-An explanation of the steps required to create a partial signature forgery can be found in [this document](./docs/partialsig_forgery.md).
+An explanation of the steps required to create a partial signature forgery can be found in [this document](docs/partialsig_forgery.md).

 [^pok-for-seckeys]: Given a list of individual public keys, it is an open question whether a BIP-340 signature valid under the corresponding aggregate public key is a proof of knowledge of all secret keys of the individual public keys. todo: this doesn't apply to frost right? cause here the group pubkey can be from any set of secshares.

+[^liftx-soln]: Given a candidate X coordinate _x_ in the range _0..p-1_, there exist either exactly two or exactly zero valid Y coordinates.
+If no valid Y coordinate exists, then _x_ is not a valid X coordinate either, i.e., no point _P_ exists for which _x(P) = x_.
+The valid Y coordinates for a given candidate _x_ are the square roots of _c = x<sup>3</sup> + 7 mod p_ and they can be computed as _y = &plusmn;c<sup>(p+1)/4</sup> mod p_ (see [Quadratic residue](https://en.wikipedia.org/wiki/Quadratic_residue#Prime_or_prime_power_modulus)) if they exist, which can be checked by squaring and comparing with _c_.

+[^max-msg-len]: In theory, the allowed message size is restricted because SHA256 accepts byte strings only up to size of 2^61-1 bytes (and because of the 8-byte length encoding).

+[^sk-xor-rand]: The random data is hashed (with a unique tag) as a precaution against situations where the randomness may be correlated with the secret signing key itself.
+It is xored with the secret key (rather than combined with it in a hash) to reduce the number of operations exposed to the actual secret key.

+[^secnonce-ser]: The algorithms as specified here assume that the _secnonce_ is stored as a 64-byte array using the serialization _secnonce = bytes(32, k<sub>1</sub>) || bytes(32, k<sub>2</sub>)_.
+The same format is used in the reference implementation and in the test vectors.
+However, since the _secnonce_ is (obviously) not meant to be sent over the wire, compatibility between implementations is not a concern, and this method of storing the _secnonce_ is merely a suggestion.<br />
+The _secnonce_ is effectively a local data structure of the signer which comprises the value triple _(k<sub>1</sub>, k<sub>2</sub>)_, and implementations may choose any suitable method to carry it from _NonceGen_ (first communication round) to _Sign_ (second communication round).
+In particular, implementations may choose to hide the _secnonce_ in internal state without exposing it in an API explicitly, e.g., in an effort to prevent callers from reusing a _secnonce_ accidentally.